J. D. Martinez: 2015

-2016 season
+2016

 On February 8, 2016, the Tigers signed Martinez to a two-year, $18.5 million contract extension.

 Martinez was placed on the 15-day disabled list after a June 16 game against the Kansas City Royals, having suffered a non-displaced fracture in his right elbow caused by running into the outfield wall.
-At the time of the injury, Martinez was hitting .286 with 12 home runs and 39 RBI.
+At the time of the injury, Martinez was hitting .286 with 12 home runs and 39 RBIs.

 On August 3 against the Chicago White Sox, in his first game after being activated from the disabled list, Martinez hit a pinch-hit game-winning solo home run off Chris Sale on the first pitch of the at-bat.
-Martinez played 120 games in the injury-shortened 2016 season, and hit .307 with 22 home runs and 68 RBI.
+Martinez played 120 games in the injury-shortened 2016 season and hit .307 with 22 home runs and 68 RBI.

-2017 season
+2017

-During a Spring Training game on March 18, 2017, Martinez left the game with an apparent foot injury.
+During a spring training game on March 18, 2017, Martinez left the game with an apparent foot injury.
 One week later, on March 25, further tests revealed that there was a lisfranc sprain in his right foot.
 As a result, Martinez began the season on the 10-day disabled list, with 3–4 weeks to recover.
 He rejoined the Tigers on May 12 after a four–game rehab stint with Toledo.

 Martinez was awarded the AL Player of the Week award for the period ending May 21.
 Martinez batted .389 (7 for 18) with seven runs scored, four home runs, and nine RBIs while reaching base 17 times in six games to win his third career weekly honor.
 Next, Martinez was awarded the AL Player of the Week award for the period ending July 16.
 Martinez batted .454 (5 for 11), with two runs scored, two home runs, and seven RBIs in three games to win his fourth career weekly honor.
 During the 2017 season with the Tigers, Martinez batted .305 with 16 home runs, 39 RBIs, and a 1.018 OPS.
-He hit .300 with 99 home runs, 285 RBIs, and a .912 OPS over four seasons with the Tigers.
+Over four seasons with the Tigers, he hit .300 with 99 home runs, 285 RBIs, and a .912 OPS.